 Almost eighteen percent of Prescott citizens are veterans who are attracted to Prescott because our city respects and honors the men and women who have served our country.

 In January of 2018, Mayor Mengarelli established the Veteran's Initiative Commission and appointed Phil Goode the City Council member liaison to the commission.
 In June of 2020, Mayor Mengarelli dissolved that commission without notifying Councilman Goode of his decision.
 For the current mayor to dissolve the commission without alerting Councilman Goode who served that commission for the last 2 1/2 years, was a slight to Councilman Goode and the veterans in our community.
 Instead Mayor Mengarelli established the "Commission on Well-Being" (dissolved after less than one year) and left Prescott's veterans with no support from City government.

 Phil is a dedicated supporter of a vibrant, modern and effective Prescott Regional Airport that must be protected from the growing encirclement and encroachment caused by residential building challenges.

 Phil is also supportive of the Center of the Future.
 This concept center along with a high-tech business park will support growing incubator startups, spur development of satellite facilities, and attract re-location of successful high-tech business like CP Technologies.
 These types of businesses will generate high-paying jobs.
 Jobs that can provide additional opportunity for our citizens and a future for our graduates to continue to live and prosper in our city and in the region.

-Results posted last night from the Yavapai County Elections Department show Phil Goode with 62.04% of the vote compared to his competitor with 37.72% of the vote.
-An overwhelming response by the Citizens of Prescott that it is time for a change in the leadership and direction of Prescott.
+Results posted from the Yavapai County Elections Department show Phil Goode won the Prescott Mayoral race.
+It was an overwhelming response by the Citizens of Prescott showing that it is time for a change in the leadership and direction of Prescott.
 Thanks to all of Phil's supporters - this could not have happened without you!